Update 2019-09-17: update links of Matomo solution

 .\setup.ps1 -siteUrl https://contoso.sharepoint.com/sites/target-site -trackingUrl https://matomo.my-domain.com -trackingSiteId '2'

-If you can't execute the PowerShell script, cause of security reason, before unzip the package, execute the
+If you cannot execute the PowerShell script, because of security reasons, before unzipping the package, execute the

-Note: in this example, the package is deploy to the Site Collection App Catalog.
-You have other options like illustrated into the README.md, that allow you to manage the deployment.
+In this example, the package is deployed to the Site Collection App Catalog.
+You have other options illustrated into the README.md, that allow you to manage the deployment.

-- Download the any platform solution from the repository
+- Download any platform solution from the repository

 - Unzip the package